 The five-star Adare has been named Hotel of the Year 2018 at the Virtuoso ‘Best of the Best Awards’ in Las Vegas.
 Beating four other properties from countries like France for the title.

 Blessingbourne Estate, Fivemiletown

 Take yourself to another world at the historic 550-acre Blessingbourne Estate, located in the scenic Clogher Valley.

 The private estate is the perfect spot for those wishing to enjoy walking and mountain bike trails along with its working farm.
 It offers you a friendly countryside atmosphere to escape from your normal life.

 The five-star accommodation spot is one of Northern Ireland‘s most unique destinations.
 The place is filled with character and offers a variety of charming awarding winning self-catering apartments.

-Guest can enjoy many things to do and experience at the lovely countryside retreat.
+Guests can enjoy many things to do and experience at the lovely countryside retreat.
 Activities on site include one of Northern Ireland’s first premier 13k mountain bike trails with onsite bike hire.
 You can spend time visiting the variety of animals at the farm including horses and ponies.
 Or why not enjoy some fishing on the private lakes located there.

-There’s also a fascinating history to discover at the estate especially at its costume and carriage museum.
-Blessingbourne Estate makes for a great place to stay in Ireland especially for those keen on exploring.
+There’s also a fascinating history to discover at the estate, especially at its costume and carriage museum.
+Blessingbourne Estate makes for a great place to stay in Ireland, especially for those keen on exploring.